top of page

 We had the honor to join the Cambodia-Canada Investment Roundtable led by H.E.
 Sun Chanthol, Deputy Prime Minister of Cambodia.
 We'd like to share key insights and reflections from the roundtable via a Briefing Report, covering:

-This Briefing builds on Ecosystem 17's earlier report, “Mapping Canada’s Cleantech Pathways: Opportunities in Singapore and Indonesia”, extending the analysis to Cambodia’s cleantech priorities and opportunities for Canada.
+This Briefing builds on our earlier report, “Mapping Canada’s Cleantech Pathways: Opportunities in Singapore and Indonesia”, extending the analysis to Cambodia’s cleantech priorities and opportunities for Canada.

 Canada Cleantech Innovation 2020-2025 Ecosystem Report